The Peloton x Adidas Collection Is Here to Help You Work Out in Style

 The coolest part about this particular collab?
 The entire collection has been made in part with recycled materials -- a move that helps supports Adidas' mission to end plastic waste.
 Protect the planet and elevate your workout wardrobe all in one purchase?
 Say less.

-Check out the latest apparel collection from Adidas x Peloton and shop ET Style's favorite finds from the collaboration below.
-Plus, peruse through our picks for the best leggings to try in 2022, and shop Halle Berry's go-to Amazon activewear.
+Check out the latest apparel collection from Adidas x Peloton and shop ET's favorite finds from the collaboration below.
+Plus, peruse through our picks for the best leggings to try in 2022 and Halle Berry's go-to Amazon activewear.

 RELATED CONTENT: